Jakob37/RASP/README.md

 * Chimera checking the OTUs
 * Visualization of taxonomic composition of the different samples
 * Calculation and visualization of alpha-diversity indices for each sample
-* Generation and visualization of a phylogenetic tree for the OTUs
+* Generation and visualization of a phylogenetic tree

 RASP is implemented together with a web interface, allowing anyone to run RASP without neither downloads or installation procedures.
 Here, you can easily upload your samples, and later see and download the results of the processing.
-You only need a browser, and your 16S amplicon reads in gzipped FASTQ format.
+You only need a browser and your 16S amplicon reads in gzipped FASTQ format.

 http://mbio-serv2.mbioekol.lu.se/RASP

 This is the recommended and easiest way of using RASP.

-RASP can also be ran locally, and when installed, provides a straight-forward way of running the analysis on your computer.
+RASP can also be run locally, and when installed the full analysis can be executed locally by a single command.
 Be aware though that the installation procedure takes some effort due to the many dependencies of RASP.
 If you are ready to get your hands dirty with some terminal-work, continue reading.

 If you run into trouble, feel free to write me a line: